 During their heydey, few bands drew such intrigue and admiration from fans and fellow musicians alike as The Band.
-Their legacy is a group that was far greater than the sum of its parts, with a cornerstone of their sound being its stable of strong singers in drummer Levon Helm, keyboardist Richard Manuel, and bassist Rick Danko.
+Their legacy is that of a group that was far greater than the sum of its parts, with a cornerstone of their sound being its stable of strong singers in drummer Levon Helm, keyboardist Richard Manuel, and bassist Rick Danko.

 Born on December 29th, 1943 in Blayney, Ontario, Danko grew up in a musical household of Ukrainian immigrants.
 At night his mother would let him stay up late to listen to the Grand Ole Opry broadcasts out of Nashville, where he developed a musical palette consisting of Hank Williams, the Carter Family, and, later, Sam Cooke.